-- 5. The Issuer, Temasek, the Registrar, the Dealers and their affiliates, and others will rely upon the truth and accuracy of the foregoing acknowledgements, representations and agreements. - 6.
+- 5. The Issuer, Temasek, the New York Registrar or the Singapore Registrar (as the case may be), the Dealers and their affiliates, and others will rely upon the truth and accuracy of the foregoing acknowledgements, representations and agreements. - 6.
 It understands that the Notes offered in reliance on Regulation S will be represented by the Regulation S Global Note.
 Prior to the expiration of the Distribution Compliance Period, before any interest in the Regulation S Global Note may be offered, sold, pledged or otherwise transferred to a person who takes delivery in the form of an interest in the DTC Restricted Global Note, it will be required to provide a transfer agent with a written certification (in the form provided in the Indenture) as to compliance with applicable securities laws.